 (e) in the case of an annual business plan, the form and content of the plan does not comply with any guidelines issued under section 8.

-(b) to ensure that practices of two or more corporations are consistent; and
+(b) to ensure that practices of two or more corporations are consistent; or

 (a) must not request or collect personal information if other information will serve the purpose; and

 (b) must limit the amount of requested or collected personal information to the minimum amount necessary to accomplish the purpose for which it is requested or collected.

 A minister who collects information under this section, including personal information, must protect the information by adopting reasonable administrative, technical and physical safeguards that ensure the confidentiality, security, accuracy and integrity of the information.